<style>

 If you continue to encounter errors, please post on EdStem!

-Once you have the program compiled use it once or twice to get a feel for what it does.
-You'll notice that inputing 32 characters or less works fine and has a consistent and sane output:
+- You'll notice that providing an input of 32 characters or less works fine and has a consistent and sane output:

 ```bash